rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

 }
 ```

-I highly recommend to write these blocks for all your grouped libraries.
-Now you build.gradle is much cleaner and easier to maintain.
+I highly recommend to use these code in all your projects. build.gradle will be much cleaner and easier to maintain.
-Its also great because you can keep.your favourite libraries in one file, keep it on some gist and just copy-paste it when creating new project.
-Much better than commenting and uncommenting specific lines.
+It’s great because you can keep your favourite libraries in one file, store them in some gist and just copy-paste them when creating new project.
+It also helps you keeping the same versions of libraries in multi-module projects.
+Much better than commenting and uncommenting specific lines or switching between several module-level build.gradle just to update RxJava version.

 ## Compile configurations
-You don't need jUnit or Mockito in you production code.
-If you use it, something went **very wrong**.
+You don’t need jUnit or Mockito in you application code.
+If you use it, something went very wrong.

-Gradle gives us some predefined configurations:
+We have some predefined configurations for test builds:

 ```groovy
 testCompile unitTestDependencies.values()
 androidTestCompile testDependencies.values()
 ```
-It is set by default in android starter projects.
+They are available in android starter projects.
 ### Custom configurations
-Let’s say you have to build app for debug, other for your QA and build another one to show to your customers,
-and you want to include in it different version of your module.
+Let’s say you have to build app for development, other for your QA team and build another one to show at demo to your customers.
+You want to include different version of your modules in app.
-Based on flavor and build type following compile configs will be generated.
+Based on flavors and build type following compile configs will be generated:

 ```groovy
 freeFlavorReleaseCompile project(path: ':mylibrary', configuration: 'release')